Clausius–Clapeyron relation: Example

-To provide a rough example of how much pressure this is, to melt ice at −7 °C (the temperature many ice skating rinks are set at) would require balancing a small car (mass ~ 1000 kg) on a thimble (area ~ 1 cm^{2}).
+To provide a rough example of how much pressure this is, to melt ice at −7 °C (the temperature many ice skating rinks are set at) would require balancing a small car on an area around 1cm^{2}.
 This shows that ice skating cannot be simply explained by pressure-caused melting point depression, and in fact the mechanism is quite complex.